5IF-Data-Engineering/event-streaming/README.md

 </table>

 ## Staging
-The staging API is used to process data from the staging area to the production area.
+The staging API is used to process data from the ingestion to the staging area.

 <table>
    <tr>